Two Roads Diverged

 - Ease Back In: Sudden changes in the work environment can cause a dip in employee morale, which has a big impact on workplace culture.
 Even for those who want to work in-office all week long, you don’t want to go suddenly from five days at home to five days in the office.
-Ease your employees back to in-person work by starting with a couple days a week in the office and building up from there.
+Ease your employees back to in-person work by starting with a couple of days a week in the office and building up from there.

-- Team Building: Try to get in a few team building events or a simple get together for co-workers to reconnect and engage in-person.
+- Team Building: Try to get in a few team-building events or a simple get-together for co-workers to reconnect and engage in person.
 Face-to-face communication is essential for good teamwork and positive morale.
 Plus, workplace culture should be about the people, not the money the company makes!

 - Personal Development: The pandemic put a lot of things on the back burner.
 So invest in the personal development of your employees to allow them to regain control over their professional lives.
-Not only does it help boost employee job satisfaction, but it can help the success of your company in the long-run.
+Not only does it help boost employee job satisfaction, but it can help the success of your company in the long run.

 - Culture Fit: Finding employees who want to be in the office can go a long way.
 To find candidates that fit in your culture, try the Culture Fit Assessment.
 This validated, pre-employment assessment measures the level of alignment between the company and the candidate on 26 different characteristics, including ideals, leadership styles, behavior, and personality.
 To learn more, schedule a demo or contact us today!